amplication/docs/docs/faqs/faqs.md

 ### I have an existing DB with a lot of data, entities, tables, and relationships.
 Can I use Amplication, while still keeping my existing data?

-Ampliation's DB Schema Import feature provides a clear pathway for integrating an existing database with Amplication's platform.
+Amplication's DB Schema Import feature provides a clear pathway for integrating an existing database with Amplication's platform.
 The import feature is available on Amplication's Enterprise plan.

 ## Security and Team Management